openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 	// ip is an IP address associated with the dnsName.
 The validity of the IP address expires after
 	// lastLookupTime + ttlSeconds.
 To refresh the information a DNS lookup will be performed on the
 	// expiration of the IP address's validity.
 If the information is not refreshed then it will be
-	// removed after a grace period of 1 second after the expiration of the IP address's validity.
+	// removed with a grace period after the expiration of the IP address's validity.
 	// +kubebuilder:validation:Required
-	IP IPAddressStr `json:"ip"`
+	IP string `json:"ip"`
 	// ttlSeconds is the time-to-live value of the IP address.
+The validity of the IP address expires after
+	// lastLookupTime + ttlSeconds.
+On a successful DNS lookup the value of this field will be updated with
+	// the current time-to-live value.
+If the information is not refreshed then it will be removed with a
+	// grace period after the expiration of the IP address's validity.
 	// +kubebuilder:validation:Required
 	TTLSeconds int32 `json:"ttlSeconds"`
-	// lastLookupTime is the timestamp when the last DNS lookup was completed.
+	// lastLookupTime is the timestamp when the last DNS lookup was completed successfully.
+The validity of
+	// the IP address expires after lastLookupTime + ttlSeconds.
+The value of this field will be updated to
+	// the current time on a successful DNS lookup.
+If the information is not refreshed then it will be
+	// removed with a grace period after the expiration of the IP address's validity.
 	// +kubebuilder:validation:Required
 	LastLookupTime *metav1.Time `json:"lastLookupTime"`
 }